 An unexpected delight (although that doesn't mean no Kleenex was involved).
 I NEVER would have read this if a trusted bookseller hadn't pressed it into my hands and said READ IT: the plot summary would have made me put it right down.
 But it's one of my favorites of the year.
 I went into this novel knowing nothing and I liked it that way, so I'll just say Wood explores themes of love, loss, and identity through a quirky 11-year-old boy who loves making lists, a wily 104-year-old woman, an absentee father, a Boy Scout project, and the Guiness Book of World Records.
 Listen to me describe this on What Should I Read Next (Episode 29).
 More info →

-First time on sale! ($11 cheaper than its previous lowest price.)
 Every once in a while I stumble upon a book that completely and unexpectedly wows me.
 This was the unexpected find of 2016.
 In this novel, De Botton tells the story of a completely ordinary couple through a blend of philosophy and fiction, which might strike you as either as dead-boring or disastrous, but I loved it.
 Listen to me describe this book on What Should I Read Next (Episode 37).
+Add Audible narration for $11.99.
 More info →

 Next up: nonfiction.
 I read far more fiction than nonfiction in 2016, but I still had a healthy number of nonfiction titles to choose from.
 These were the three books I couldn’t stop thinking about, that I’ve already returned to at least once, and that I intend to read again in the future.